The trend these days is to avoid bread if you want to be healthy and lean.

 Their sourdough starters stayed as well.

-These sourdough starters will be making tasty loaves of delicious bread long after low carb mania has died out.
+These starters will be making tasty loaves of delicious bread long after low carb mania has died out.

 Fiber in Whole Grain Bread Can Protect Your DNA?